allebb/netbeans-psr-formatting/README.md

 ## Support

-I am happy to provide support via. my personal email address, so if you need a hand or want to give me some feedback feel free to drop me an email at: [ballen@bobbyallen.me](mailto:ballen@bobbyallen.me).
+I am happy to provide support via. my personal email address, so if you need a hand or want to give me some feedback please drop me an email at: [ballen@bobbyallen.me](mailto:ballen@bobbyallen.me).

 ## Installation